iconify/icon-finder/docs/core/routes.md

 # Routes in Iconify Icon Finder

 Every request and response has a route associated with it.
-Route is a simple object of type `PartialRoute` describing the current view.
+The route is a simple object of type `PartialRoute` describing the current view.

 For example, this route represents collections list: